quantumgardener/qg.blog/content/maps/The Quantum Operating System.md

 | Check for consistency/errors | [[+Index for QA]]                             |
 | Rate an item                 | [[How I Apply Ratings]]                       |
 | Specify a heading            | [[Heading Level Guidelines]]                  |
-[[productive-laziness|Productive Laziness]] and [[the-garden-shed|The Garden Shed]] are very close to Quantum OS in nature and the difference is subtle.
+[[productive-laziness|Productive laziness]] and [[the-garden-shed|The Garden Shed]] are very close to Quantum OS in nature and the difference is subtle.
 They reflect the general approach and Quantum OS is my specific application.
 Theory and practice.